There are some great ones on there, and some that I did not know were even filmed here.

 5- While You Were Sleeping (1995)

 I love Sandra Bullock especially in her early films before she got all famous and stuff.
 She was just so good at playing the average girl because she was an average girl.
 This movie has it all, great characters, great Chicago city scenes from the train station to Michigan Avenue to the apartments on the north side.
-Even the Chicago accent is represented.
+They represent even the Chicago accent.

 Best line of the movie–

-“The truth was that I fell in love with you. “
+“The truth was that I fell in love with you.
+All of you.”

 There were so many more that I wanted to list (The Fugitive, Ferris Bueller, Uncle Buck….the list goes on) but the above were on the top of my list.